 If , the UE determines a number of HARQ-ACK information bits for obtaining a transmission power for a PUCCH, as described in clause 7.2.1, as where

+- NcellsDL are all DL cells where the UE is configured to receive unicast or multicast PDSCHs

+- Mc is the cardinality for the union of all sets MA,c of occasions for unicast or multicast PDSCH receptions or SPS PDSCH releases for serving cell c

 - is the number of transport blocks the UE receives in PDSCH reception occasion for serving cell if harq-ACK-SpatialBundlingPUCCH and PDSCH-CodeBlockGroupTransmission are not provided, or the number of transport blocks the UE receives in PDSCH reception occasion for serving cell if PDSCH-CodeBlockGroupTransmission is provided and the PDSCH reception is scheduled by a DCI format that does not support CBG-based PDSCH receptions, or the number of PDSCH receptions if harq-ACK-SpatialBundlingPUCCH is provided or SPS PDSCH release in PDSCH reception occasion for serving cell and the UE reports corresponding HARQ-ACK information in the PUCCH.

 - is the number of CBGs the UE receives in a PDSCH reception occasion for serving cell if PDSCH-CodeBlockGroupTransmission is provided and the PDSCH reception is scheduled by a DCI format that supports CBG-based PDSCH receptions and the UE reports corresponding HARQ-ACK information in the PUCCH.